YasuhiroABE/ub-autoinstall-iso/README.md

 To create an ISO image for installation on the APU/APU2 from a USB stick, please conduct added tasks as follows,

+Perform the following procedures only the first time.
+If you perform repeatedly, there is no side-effects.

     $ make download
     $ make init
     $ make setup-isolinux
     $ ln -fs user-data.mbr config/user-data
+	$ sed -i -e 's/---$/--- console=ttyS0,115200n8/' config/boot/grub/grub.cfg

+Repeat the following steps after editing the user-data file to generate an ISO image.

     $ make setup
     $ make geniso-isolinux